w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 ### Coretime Chain

-The Coretime system chain allows users to buy coretime and access Polkadot's computation.
+The Coretime system chain allows users to buy coretime to access Polkadot's computation.
 [Coretime marketplaces](./learn-guides-coretime-marketplaces.md) run on top of the Coretime chain.
 For more information about agile coretime, see [here](./learn-agile-coretime.md).

 </TabItem>
 <TabItem value="kusama">